Conduct regulations applying to members, students, and employees of ICB Practices in their professional & business activities, both paid & voluntary.

 h) The National Crime Agency (NCA) can be contacted at Proceeds of Crime Centre, National Crime Agency, 1-7 Old Queen Street, London SW1H 9HP (telephone 0870 268 8070, email: firstname.lastname@example.org )

 i) Suspicious Activity Reports (“SARs”) to NCA must be made as soon as practicable either in writing and on the standard form or preferably by using SAR online.
 Guidance on completing the SARs form and using the SAR online system can be found on the NCA website. (www.nationalcrimeagency.gov.uk) or in the Institute’s AML Guidance which can be found on the Institute's website.

 26. It is misconduct for any members to fail to fully cooperate with any monitoring visit or telephone review by the Institute.
 The monitoring visit will be conducted by a representative appointed by the Institute.
 Members will be given reasonable notice of any money laundering monitoring visit which will occur on a weekday during normal working hours.
 On the date of the visit, members must:-

 a) Promptly permit access to their premises by the representative of the Institute undertaking the monitoring visit

 b) Make available and promptly provide to the Institute's representative unrestricted access to every part of any file or record of the member or the member's practice or of any of the member's or the member's practice's clients

-c) If a member is found to be non-compliant by the inspector and a follow-up visit is required, the costs of any additional inspections will be borne by the member.
+c) If a member is found to be non compliant by the inspector, or fails to pass a telephone inspection, and a follow up visit is required, the costs of any additional inspections will be borne by the member.
 An invoice will be issued by the Institute and this must be paid immediately and before any further inspection can take place

 d) Failure to pay this invoice will be deemed misconduct and disciplinary action will be taken.